sunfenghao2017/svscan/doc/README.md

     7) Annotate structural variants

 ##### 14. To do...
-    1) sver has can not discovery some complicated insertion event so good
+- [ ] handle some complicated structural variant events such as complicated insertion.
-    2) use local assembly to assist discover of more complicated structural variants
+- [ ] use local assembly to assist discover of more complicated structural variants.
+- [ ] calculate the allele counts more precisely, especially for duplication events.